Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

-In \cite{AAS} we treated all the cases for matrices in $\C ^{2\times 2}$.
-The corresponding explicit form of $c_1$ in the cases $(1)$ and $(2)$ is described in the next theorem.
-For the case $(3)$ we have, instead, an implicit form, see Corollary 4.3 in \cite{AAS}.
+The corresponding explicit form of $c_1$ in the cases $(1)$ and $(2)$ is described in the next theorem (\bea{see Theorem 3.7 and Theorem 4.1 in \cite{AAS}}).
+For the case $(3)$ we have, instead, an implicit form, see \bea{Proposition 4.2 and Corollary 4.3 in \cite{AAS}}.

 \begin{theorem} Let $C\in \mathbb{C}^{2 \times 2} $ be positive stable and non-defective with eigenvalues $\lambda_1,\lambda_2$.
 Denoting by $\alpha \in [0,1)$ the cosine of the angle between the two eigenvectors of $C^T$, the best constant for $\eqref{hypoODE}$ in the cases $(1)$ and $(2)$ is